davidh38/doppelkopf_trainv2/README.md

 ## Project Description

 This project is a new game inspired by the previous game, focusing on data-driven design and a functional approach.
+The `tests` folder is for unit tests.

 ## Key Features